based8/c-_plugin_sideloader/README.md

 To compile the plugin yourself i reccomend getting the DFhack source code to compile the dfhack libraries and link them in your plugin.
 What i did is i added the plugin where the other plugins were and just added it to the cmake file and rebuilt the whole thing

 i might make a tutourial for how to compile and create dfhack plugins like this on my YouTube or a guide here

+also its funny how github changed the repo name to c-_plugin when i typed c++_plugin. some funny url syntaxing errors might occur otherwise probably